wolfs/gradle-jpi-plugin/README.md

     $ export GRADLE_OPTS=-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=5005
     $ ./gradlew server

+The `server` task enables several debug options: `stapler.trace`, `stapler.jelly.noCache` and `debug.YUI`.
+This increases the page load time.
+All option can be changed and new options can be added by passing them as system properties to the Gradle command line.

+    $ ./gradlew -Dstapler.jelly.noCache=false server

 ## Examples

 Here are some real world examples of Jenkins plugins using the Gradle JPI plugin: